-At Sequence Anchal is also the Assistant Director of the SEQUENCE INSTITUTE for Learning and Education, and together with our Executive Director Kathleen Landers LCSW-C, she develops curriculum and organizes workshops and trainings for our range of clients in the areas of Wellness, Career Development, Therapy and Parenting, as well as offering continuing education training for other mental health and affiliate professionals.
+At Sequence Anchal is also the Assistant Director of the SEQUENCE INSTITUTE for Learning and Education, and together with our Executive Director Kathleen Landers LCSW-C, she develops curriculum and organizes workshops and training for our range of clients in the areas of Wellness, Career Development, Therapy, and Parenting, as well as offering continuing education training for other mental health and affiliated professionals.

 When not working Anchal spends time with her husband and children, enjoying the DC area.

 - M.S.
 Marriage and Family Therapy, Northern Illinois University

 - B.A. & M.A.
 Psychology, University of Mumbai, India